Projects per year

 In 2022 I defended my doctoral dissertation, Literacy, Historiography, and the Ethics of Writing About the Absent Other: On Responsibility Toward the Past.
 The dissertation examines existential and ethical dimensions of writing and reading, especially with regard to what it means to historicize.
 Growing up in a culture of literacy means gradually coming to understand a life that spans over several generations, which invites a personal responsibility as to what it means to think, tell, read, and write about the past.

 As of 2022, I am active in the project Doing Justice to Experience: Relations to the Difficult Past in History and Memory.
 The project deals with the difficult relationship between memory and historical research.
 The difficulties investigated concern, on the one hand, how to consider the experiential authority of memory accounts in historical research.
 On the other hand, how historical research should function as a critique of memory.
-The project is led by Jonas Ahlskog (Docent at ÅA) and is financed by Koneen säätiö.
+The project is led by Jonas Ahlskog (University lecturer in history at ÅA) and is financed by Koneen säätiö.

 Teaching